stefanofa/awesome/TOPICS.md

 *   [cosscom/coss](https://github.com/cosscom/coss) - coss.com is the new holding company of cal.com, the pioneers of open source scheduling infrastructure and cal.com continues to be the 'google search' of our alphabet.

 *   [mui/base-ui](https://github.com/mui/base-ui) - Unstyled UI components for building accessible web apps and design systems.
 From the creators of Radix, Floating UI, and Material UI.

+*   [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible components and a code distribution platform.
+Works with your favorite frameworks.
+Open Source.
+Open Code.

 ## firefox